 The MSW degree can be completed through the 2-, 3-, or, 4- year curriculum options.
 Other program options include: a 3-year hybrid program for individuals working full-time (and individuals working part-time who live 25 miles or more from campus); and Advanced Standing options for recent Bachelor of Social Work (BSW) graduates.

 The MSW degree can be completed through the 2-, 3-, or, 4- year curriculum options.
-Other program options include: a 3-year hybrid program for individuals working full-time (and individuals working part-time who live 25 miles or more from campus); and Advanced Standing options for recent Bachelor of Social Work (BSW) graduates (12-month Advanced Standing students must start summer quarter).
+Other program options include: a 3-year hybrid program with preference given to individuals working full-time or have a georgraphic distance of 25 miles form the campus; and Advanced Standing options for recent Bachelor of Social Work (BSW) graduates.

 Clinical Social Worker, Psychiatric Social Worker, Medical Social Worker, Child and Family Social Worker, Geriatric Social Worker, Hospice Social Worker, Forensic Mental Health Social Worker, Mental Health and Substance Abuse Social Worker, Community Social Worker, Healthcare Administrator, Public Health Administrator, Research Social Worker, and Social Work Educator.

 |Autumn of 2019||Oct 15, 2018||Apr 15, 2019||Aug 15, 2019|

 - Undergraduate degree from a regionally accredited college or university